jeremyButtler/getDIIds/README.md

 - The idea of making a DI detection program was from Eric Bortz.
 - The TB crew (Tara Ness and Bryce Inman) for being part of the TB program.
-This is the frezeTB project that contributed the source code for the primer searching step.
+This is the freezeTB project that contributed the source code for the primer search step.
 - Family for being there.